Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - item 6 is now implemented locally
 - the next slice should focus on items 1 through 5 in a way that reuses the new local session authority seam instead of bypassing it
-- the immediate priority inside items 3 through 5 is now WebRTC plus H.264 transport, not further iteration on the temporary JPEG-streaming localhost page
+- the immediate priority inside items 3 through 5 is now WebRTC latency-quality tuning and the real browser editor shell, not further iteration on the temporary JPEG-streaming localhost page

 That slice proves the core thesis: